Today we are talking about how to deal with toddler tantrums.

 You have a daily schedule, but your toddler is still throwing major tantrums?
 It happens.
 Tantrums happen.
 Let them happen.

-We’ve all seen a child who is way too old to be throwing a tantrum having a complete toddler moment.
+We’ve all seen an older child who is way too big to be throwing a tantrum having a complete toddler moment.
 Don’t let that be your child.

 Let them learn when they are toddlers that you will react in a predicable nature every time.
 Let them see that they are getting nowhere by throwing a tantrum.
 Stand your ground.